-Such methods are shown to be superior to non-symplectic ones in simulating both the deterministic ([1],[10],[11] etc.) and the stochastic ([8],[9] etc.) Hamiltonian systems, owing to their preservation of the qualitative property, the symplecticity of the underlying continuous differential equation systems.
+Such methods are shown to be superior to non-symplectic ones in simulating both the deterministic ([1],[10],[11] etc.) and the stochastic ([8],[9] etc.) Hamiltonian systems, especially over long time intervals, probably owing to their preservation of the qualitative property, the symplecticity of the underlying continuous differential equation systems.
 Stochastic symplectic methods, however, are far less developed than deterministic ones for which one can refer to [3] and references therein, where [2] is a pioneering work on deterministic generating function theory.

-In the present paper, we construct two symplectic methods for the linear stochastic oscillator (1) via the stochastic generating function approach proposed in [5] and [12], the theory of which is based on the fact that, the phase flow $\varphi_t: (p(0), q(0)) \mapsto (p(t), q(t))$ of the stochastic Hamiltonian systems, which is a symplectic mapping for every t > 0almost surely ([8]), can be generated by certain generating functions.
-Meanwhile, as an argument of the theory, the generating function that generates the true solution of (1) is given.
-Numerical experiments testify efficiency, mean-square order of the generated numerical methods, and compare them with the non-symplectic Euler-Maruyama method.
+In the present paper, we construct two symplectic methods for the linear stochastic oscillator (1) via the stochastic generating function approach proposed in [5] and [12], the theory of which is based on the fact that, the phase flow $\varphi_t : (p(0), q(0)) \mapsto (p(t), q(t))$ of the stochastic Hamiltonian systems, which is a symplectic mapping for every t > 0almost surely ([8]), can be generated by certain generating functions.
+As an argument of the theory, the generating function that generates the true solution of (1) is given.
+Meanwhile, we give a proof of the mean-square orders of the constructed methods, based on the empirical analysis in [13].
+Numerical experiments testify efficiency, mean-square orders of the generated numerical methods, and compare them with the non-symplectic Euler-Maruyama method.

-Section II constructs two numerical methods for the system (1) via the stochastic generating function approach, proves their symplecticity, and gives the generating function that produces the true solution of (1).
+Section II constructs two numerical methods for the system (1) via the stochastic generating function approach, proves their symplecticity, mean-square orders, and gives the generating function that produces the true solution of (1).
 Section III are numerical experiments testing the behavior of the numerical methods.
 The conclusion is in Section IV.